Azure/terraform-state-importer/README.md

 **Resource Query Failures:**
 - Verify subscription IDs are correct
 - Check Resource Graph query syntax
-- Ensure adequate Azure permissions
+- Ensure adequate Azure permissions (minimum: `Reader` role on subscriptions/management groups)
+- For management group queries, ensure you have access to the management group hierarchy
+- Test your queries in Azure Portal's Resource Graph Explorer first

 **Import Block Generation Issues:**
 - Verify all issues in CSV have actions assigned